nubs/docker-php-minimal/README.md

 * The following functions are disabled from running: `system`, `shell_exec`, `passthru`, `proc_open`, `popen`, and `ini_set`.
 * Error display is turned off but errors are logged instead.
-* A 1MB memory limit s enforced.
+* A 1MB memory limit is enforced.
-* URL and file opening disabled.
+* URL and file opening is disabled.

 This provides a locked down PHP that should be unable to escape and do anything nasty on the system, especially if combined with limits on CPU usage,